Exhibitions of Christmas Nativity Scenes

 - St. Peter's Monastery: Dec.
 8 – Feb.
 2, Manger by Riedmüller from Thaur, Tyrol

-- St. Michael's Church, Residence Square: all year, manger with Salzburg background
+- St. Michael's Church, Residence Square: Dec 1 - May 30, manger with Salzburg background

 - Franciscan Church, Sigmund Haffner Gasse: Dec.
 24 – Feb.
 2, baroque manger, c.
 1790